 I was flyin'

-The song was used in the video games Grand Theft Auto and San Andreas, a great way to live forever in classic games.
+The song was used in the video game Grand Theft Auto San Andreas.
+It's a great way to live forever in classic games.

 2. “Free Fallin”